 States across the U.S. see thousands of boating accidents each year, especially in coastal areas like Florida.
 The ownership and operation of boats and ships in the U.S. are subject to federal, state, local, and maritime laws, which can be important for determining liability in the event of an accident.

 - cruise ships

 - inflatable boats

 If you’re a passenger—or maritime worker—who is injured in a boating accident, you may be eligible for compensation.
 Personal injury attorneys who are experienced in handling boat accident injury claims can help you or a loved one determine your legal options in the wake of boating accident-related injury or death.

 Top Causes Of Boating Accidents

-Boating accidents can occur due to a wide range of causes and result in a number of consequences, including significant financial cost, property damage, damage to individuals on- and off-board, as well as have environmental costs.
+Boating accidents can occur due to a wide range of causes and result in a number of consequences, including significant financial cost, property damage, and damage to individuals on- and off-board.

 The U.S. Coast Guard reported 2,511 boating injuries in the U.S. in 2018—a slight decrease from the 2,629 injuries that occurred the previous year.
 Over 600 fatalities also occurred, with the total property damage reaching nearly $46 million.